 With cloud-computing, all files are stored centrally and everyone sees one version of the truth.
 Greater visibility means improved collaboration, which ultimately means better work, greater efficiency and increased profits.

-Millenials, Generation Z and working mothers are all changing the landscape of our workplace (for the better), but this means that flexible working hours and locations are an increasingly attractive proposition for this demographic.
+Millenials, Generation Z and part-time workers are all changing the landscape of our workplace (for the better), but this means that flexible working hours and locations are an increasingly attractive proposition for this demographic.
 With cloud computing, if you’ve got an internet connection you can be at work.
 Any device, in any location; resulting in businesses offering more flexible working perks to employees so they can enjoy the work-life balance that suits them, without reducing productivity.
 In addition, this type of flexible working makes the business more attractive to potential recruits in the marketplace.

 Comprehensive back up